-When looking for an online sportsbook that allows Mississippi players two of the most important features to consider are how you can get your money in + how you can get your money out of the website.
-BetOnline is one of our recommended websites because they provide more ways to deposit than any other sportsbook (including with MasterCard) and they also have payout methods that are capable of putting cash in the player's hands the very same day.
-BetOnline ensures that users will have no issue with signing up for a new account and they even match a user's first deposit by as much as 50%!!!
-As much as $1,000 can then be used to wager on the thousands of betting lines available daily when taking full advantage of their bonus.
-Here's a tip: weekly Mississippi State betting lines are available under the 'Football' tab however the Bulldogs College Football Championship odds are under 'Props'.
+When looking for an online sportsbook that accepts Mississippi players, two of the most important features to consider are how you can get your money in + how you can get your money out.
+BetOnline is one of our most recommended websites because they provide more ways to deposit than any other sportsbook (including Bitcoin and other cryptocurrencies), and they also have payout methods that are capable of putting cash in the player's hands the very same day (Bitcoin, Litecoin, Ethereum, etc.).
+BetOnline ensures that its MS users will have no issue when signing up for a new account, and they even match a user's first deposit by as much as 50%!
+As much as $1,000 can then be used to wager on the thousands of betting lines available daily when taking full advantage of their bonus (code “BOL1000”).
+Here's a tip: weekly Mississippi State betting lines are available under the 'Football' tab, whereas the Bulldogs’ College Football Championship odds are under 'Props'.

 Other Types Of Gambling Available In Mississippi